[Guide] Louis Vuitton Patterns, Prints and Materials

 Some of them have already become iconic, not to mention that a bag with a recognizable Louis Vuitton pattern is a perfect accessory for every outfit.
 No wonder, they are coveted by fashionistas and copied by forgers.

 Today we are going to talk about different existing Louis Vuitton prints and patters plus material types, from old and legendary ones to recent collaborations with modern artists that have won designer bag lovers' hearts.

 NOTE: There might be some affiliate links in this article.
 We only feature the high-quality products we adore ourselves and we hope you'll like them too.
 If you use these links to make a purchase, we may earn a commission, at no cost to you.

-We truly believe that every person, no matter how little he or she knows about fashion, recognizes signature Louis Viutton patterns.
-The hot chocolate colors are rarely mistaken with any other brand, and over the year the bags featuring these prints are only getting higher in price.
+We truly believe that every person, no matter how little he or she knows about fashion, recognizes signature Louis Vuitton patterns.
+The hot chocolate colors are rarely mistaken with any other brand, and with time the bags featuring these prints only get higher in price.
 Let's learn more about classic Louis Vuitton patterns and dive into their history!

 Louis Vuitton Monogram Canvas